swcarpentry/2014-03-17-nyu-R/instructor_notes/sql/sql_presenter.md

     FROM surveys
     JOIN species ON surveys.species = species.species_id

-***Exercise: Write a query that the genus, the species, and the weight of every individual captured at the site***
+***Exercise: Write a query that returns the genus, the species, and the weight of every individual captured***

 Joins can be combined with sorting, filtering, and aggregation.
 So, if we wanted average mass of the individuals on each different